ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 -  Receiver RSSI

 ArduPilot supports either analog RSSI or PWM RSSI (also known as "Digital RSSI") embedded in an RC channel.
-For analog (voltage-type), set :ref:`RSSI_TYPE<RSSI_TYPE>` =1 and reboot, for PWM set :ref:`RSSI_TYPE<RSSI_TYPE>` =2.
+ArduPilot also supports RSSI provided directly by the RC protocol (like CRSF).
+For analog (voltage-type), set :ref:`RSSI_TYPE<RSSI_TYPE>` =1 and reboot, for PWM set :ref:`RSSI_TYPE<RSSI_TYPE>` =2, and for RC protocol provided set :ref:`RSSI_TYPE<RSSI_TYPE>` =3 .
 The remaining RSSI parameters will not appear until this parameter is set and saved and your FC rebooted.
+For Analog RSSi adjust these:

     :ref:`RSSI_ANA_PIN<RSSI_ANA_PIN>` =x (see :ref:`this page for details <common-rssi-received-signal-strength-indication>`)